-We attempted to estimate tag-reporting rates with relatively uninformative Bayesian priors as there is little independent information available.
+Tag-reporting rates are estimated with relatively uninformative Bayesian priors as there is little independent information available.
 There appeared to be also little information in the data to sustain estimation of reporting rates.
-A sensitivity analysis was therefore carried out constraining the maximum reporting rate to various levels.
-For the base-case results presented here, we constrained the maximum reporting rate (for the various fisheries) to be 0.2.
+In the 2002 assessment, a sensitivity analysis was carried out to determine the effect of different constraints on the maximum reporting rate (see Hampton 2002).
+This sensitivity analysis was not repeated for this assessment, and the maximum reporting rate (for the various fisheries) set to 0.9.
 Note that this parameter is actually a composite of several possible tag-loss processes.
-In addition to non-reporting of recaptured tags, a significant source of tag loss for albacore could also be immediate mortality due to tagging.
+In addition to non-reporting of recaptured tags, a significant source of tag loss for could also be immediate mortality due to tagging.